A-Akhil/portfolio/README.md

 4. Open [http://localhost:3000](http://localhost:3000) in your browser.

+## 📝 Updating Portfolio Content

+All portfolio information is centralized in a single file: `app/data/portfolioData.ts`

+To update your information:

+1. Edit the `portfolioData` object in this file
+2. Content is organized by sections:
+   - `personalInfo`: Basic information, bio, and contact details
+   - `experiences`: Work and research experiences
+   - `projects`: Featured projects with descriptions
+   - `skills`: Technical skills categorized by type
+   - `awards`: Awards and recognitions
+   - `education`: Educational background

+No need to modify individual components - just update this file and changes will be reflected across the entire site!

 ## 🏗️ Project Structure

 ```
 ├── app/
 │   ├── components/     # React components
+│   ├── data/
+│   │   └── portfolioData.ts  # Centralized portfolio data
 │   ├── globals.css     # Global styles
 │   ├── layout.tsx      # Root layout
 │   └── page.tsx        # Home page